Home » African Destinations » Uganda » Murchison Falls National Park

 Game Drives (Daytime)

-One of the best ways to experience the park’s wildlife is through a guided game drive.
-These are usually led by expert guides from the Uganda Wildlife Authority who know the terrain and where to spot animals.
+One of the best ways to experience the wildlife of Murchison Falls National Park is through guided game drives.
+These drives are typically led by experienced guides from the Uganda Wildlife Authority who are familiar with the park’s terrain and wildlife movements.

-The Buligi game tracks on the northern bank are especially rewarding, while the newer Honeymoon Track on the southern side is great for spotting giraffes that were relocated there in 2016.
+The Buligi game tracks on the northern bank of the Nile are particularly rewarding for wildlife viewing.
+On the southern side, the Honeymoon Track offers great opportunities to spot giraffes that were relocated to this part of the park in 2016.

 Night Game Drives